Twashi1/vivium/vault/Testing.md

 - We want to be able to create testing environments
     - Any individual test should be named
 - Tests should be easy and fast to create
+- We also want to be able to reuse a created environment or context, as well as dynamically recreating that environment as needed

 What domains are we looking to test?
 - ECS functionality